baijianyang/starter-academic/content/project/cheese/index.md

 ---
-title: CHEESE: Cyber Human Ecosystem of Engaged Security Education
+title: "CHEESE: Cyber Human Ecosystem of Engaged Security Education"
 summary: This is an NSF funded DGE project
 tags:
 - cybersec